Robert-van-Engelen/Forth500/manual.md

         ."
 Hello, World!" ↲
       THEN CR ; ↲

-For newcomers to Forth this may look strange with the `IF` and `THEN` out of place.
+If you are new to Forth this may look strange with the `IF` and `THEN` out of place.
 A `THEN` closes the `IF` (some Forth's allow both `ENDIF` and `THEN`).
 By comparison to C, `spanish @ IF x ELSE y` is similar to `*spanish ? x : y`.
 The variable `spanish` places the address of its value on the stack.
 The value